hadenlabs/terraform-supabase/docs/usage.md

-# How to use this project
+# How to use this Module

+Full working modules can be found in [modules](/modules) folder.